BetweenWalls/PD2-Converter/README.md

 I didn't bother separating the source code from the release code, so there are a bunch of extra folders/files that can be ignored.

 There is currently an issue that prevents vanilla & season 1 files with *Standard of Heroes* from being converted to later seasons.
+Files with personalized items may be prevented from being converted correctly.
 Additionally, one report mentioned season 2 files with *Mephisto's Soulstone* preventing conversion as well.
 There may also be some corruption modifiers from earlier PD2 seasons which prevent conversion, but there hasn't been enough testing to confirm which those are.

 Although primarily designed for converting vanilla or PD2 characters & stashes to the most recent PD2 season, characters may also be converted in the reverse direction.
 When converting characters from PD2 to vanilla, items or item affixes that don't exist in vanilla will prevent files with them from being converted.
 While this "reverse" conversion seems to otherwise work correctly for loading/playing those characters in the vanilla game, other programs (such as Hero Editor) may not load them correctly.
 When using such programs to edit characters from PD2, the characters should be converted to vanilla and saved from within the vanilla game prior to being edited.

-This program is unnecessary for converting season 3 characters since there were no major formatting differences between s3 and s4.
+This program is unnecessary for converting season 3+ characters since there have been no major formatting differences since s2.

 ### Feedback